-- 1. USPTO maternity/paternity policy for probationary employees who have less than one year federal government service allows a parent to take off up to eight weeks after the birth or placement (adoption or foster care).
+- 1. USPTO maternity/paternity policy for probationary employees who have less than one year federal government service allows a mother and/or father to take off up to eight weeks for maternity/paternity or adoption purposes.
 This time can be accrued sick leave, annual leave, compensatory time or leave without pay (LWOP). - If you are eligible to work compensatory time, you may earn and use up to 160 hours of compensatory time (see below). - Probationary employees are not normally granted advanced leave (sick or annual).
 Requests will be considered on a case-by-case basis. - If you require additional LWOP, those requests will be considered on a case-bycase basis considering how far along the probationary period is, required training remaining, how the employee is progressing and/or the likelihood of retention. - 2.
-USPTO maternity/paternity policy for probationary employees who have one year federal government service (whether at the USPTO or another agency) allows a parent to take off up to twelve weeks for maternity/paternity purposes including adoption or foster care.
-This time can be accrued sick leave, annual leave, compensatory time or leave without pay (LWOP) or Paid Parental Leave under FMLA. - You are eligible to use 12 weeks of Paid Parental Leave (PPL).
-See more information below on PPL. - If you are eligible to work compensatory time, you may earn and use up to 160 hours of compensatory time (see below). - Probationary employees are not normally granted advanced leave (sick or annual).
-Requests will be considered on a case-by-case basis. - If you require additional LWOP, those requests will be considered on a case-bycase basis considering how far along the probationary period is, required training remaining, how the employee is progressing and/or the likelihood of retention. - The LWOP under FMLA can be used at once or intermittently. - Once you reach non-probationary status and until your child is one year old or the one year anniversary of your child being placed for adoption or foster care, you will be allowed to use LWOP or substituted accrued leave equivalent to the number of hours of FMLA leave you used during your probationary year. - 3.
-Paid Parental Leave (PPL) is available for employees who have a parental role, are eligible for FMLA, and have a qualifying birth or new placement (adoption or foster care) on or after October 1, 2020.
+USPTO maternity/paternity policy for probationary employees who have one year federal government service (whether at the USPTO or another agency) allows a mother and/or father to take off up to twelve weeks for maternity/paternity or adoption purposes.
+This time can be accrued sick leave, annual leave, compensatory time or leave without pay (LWOP) under FMLA. - If you are eligible to work compensatory time, you may earn and use up to 160 hours of compensatory time (see below). - Probationary employees are not normally granted advanced leave (sick or annual).
+Requests will be considered on a case-by-case basis. - If you require additional LWOP, those requests will be considered on a case-bycase basis considering how far along the probationary period is, required training remaining, how the employee is progressing and/or the likelihood of retention. - The LWOP under FMLA can be used at once or intermittently. - Once you reach non-probationary status and until your child is one year old or the one year anniversary of your child beign placed for adoption, you will be allowed to use LWOP or substituted accrued leave equivalent to the number of hours of FMLA leave you used during your probationary year.